rianders/stable-audio-3/docs/workflows/inference.md

 # Stable Audio 3 Inference Methods
 An overview of the different inference modes.
 The python interface is shown, but these controls are the same as for the gradio interface

-> New to diffusion/RF models?
+> New to diffusion/Flow Matching models?
 See [Model Overview](../guides/how-inference-works.md)
 > for a conceptual overview before diving in.

 ## Loading the Model